 - If planned sequencing coverage is less than ~100, most not important (except sequence specific).
-Always assume something seen once is not real. - If looking for phenotypes, driver mutations in cancer, or other disease associated mutations, causal mutations not likely to be rare. - Massaging standard Illumina data is likely to be less effective than better experimental planning and design using alternative library preparation methods.
+Always assume something seen once or few times is not real. - If looking for phenotypes, (driver mutations in cancer, other disease associated mutations, antibiotic resistance, etc), causal mutations not likely to be rare. - Massaging standard Illumina data is likely to be less effective than better experimental planning and design using alternative library preparation methods.